openedx/codejail/README.rst

 * Resource limits can only be constrained using the mechanisms that Linux's rlimit makes available.
-While rlimit can limit the size of any one file that a process can create, and can limit the number of files it has open at any one time, it cannot limit the total number of bytes written across *all* files.
+While rlimit can limit the size of any one file that a process can create, and can limit the number of files it has open at any one time, it cannot limit the total number of files written, and therefore cannot limit the total number of bytes written across *all* files.
   A partial mitigation is to constrain the max execution time.
 (All files written in the sandbox will be deleted at end of execution, in any case.)
 * Sandboxes do not have strong isolation from each other.
 Under proper